 Our suggested fire reduction actions, in order of priority, are:

 The equipment specifications need to be documented and include the aspects of fire prevention as part of this specification.
 We have been to sites where the specification was not documented for some types of equipment and over time the fire prevention items were removed and not replaced.
 Also, hire equipment and contractor equipment should include fire prevention equipment.
-Clearly documenting the specification then enables the site to ensure the documented maintenance strategies and checklists are designed to maintain the integrity of the fire prevention components.
+Clearly documenting enables the site to ensure documented maintenance strategies and checklists are designed to maintain the integrity of the fire prevention components.